 Not everyone will qualify for dental implants.
 Generally speaking, a good candidate for a dental implant is in optimum health and possesses sufficient jaw bone structure for the titanium screw or post.

 The dental implant process will take longer than the dental bridge process.
 While you can have a bridge placed in about two to three weeks, the dental implant process can take up to seven months.
-Also, the cost of a dental implant is much higher versus the cost of a bridge.
-When comparing the two options, you must consider the long-term benefits and your quality of life.
+Also, the cost of a dental implant is much higher than the cost of a bridge.
+When comparing the two options, you must consider the long-term benefits and quality of life.

 Learn More About Dental Implants